srikur/srikur.github.io/content/posts/chip-8.md

 # Setup

 Alright, we're almost ready to do some programming, but first we need to decide what tools we're going to use.
 In other words, we need to choose a programming language and graphics library.
 If you're up for the challenge, I recommend trying something new - I usually try to do each new project in a new programming language.
-For this tutorial, I'm trying to provide a complete guide, so I'll be detailing code and guidance in six languages: C++, Python, Java, OCaml, Swift, and Rust.
+For this tutorial, I'm trying to provide a complete guide, so I'll be detailing code and guidance in four languages: C++, Python, Java,and Swift.
 If you're not an experienced programmer, I suggest you start in Python, as it'll probably have the lowest learning curve.

 ## Folder Structure, Graphics, and Implementation